sahasyy/sahasyy/README.md

    "Hummus",
    "Crazy Feta",
    "Chicken",
-   "All the free toppings except Olives and Pickels", "Garlic and Tahini Ceaser sauce",
+   "All the free toppings except Olives and Pickles", "Garlic and Tahini Ceaser sauce",
    "Free pita, Ofcourse"
  ]